 The fund financial statements begin on page 12 and provide detailed information about the most significant funds - not the District as a whole.
 Laws and contracts require the District to establish some funds, such as grants received under the No Child Left Behind Act from the U.S. Department of Education.
 The District's administration establishes many other funds to help it control and manage money for particular purposes (like campus activities).
-The District's two different types of funds - governmental and proprietary - use different accounting approaches.
+The District's fund types - governmental and proprietary - use the following accounting approaches.